 Samsung released the Galaxy S20 Ultra on March 6, 2020.
 It set the tone for Samsung's new three-tiered flagship strategy, with an uber premium device at an uber premium $1,400 retail price.
 While it's still one of the more costly phones available right now, there are ways you can pick it up without going completely broke.

 As we've seen with release after release, Samsung is known to offer steep discounts on its devices all throughout the year.
-Right now, you can pick up the S20 Ultra on Samsung's website for up to $425 off with an eligible trade-in.
-And, if you can make use of Samsung's student discount program, you can save another $100 on top of that.
+Right now, you can pick up the S20 Ultra for $1,100 — $300 less than when it debuted 15 months ago.

 On January 14, 2021, Samsung introduced the successor to the Galaxy S20 Ultra — the Galaxy S21 Ultra.
-It also anchors the S series lineup at the top of the feature set and highest price point, but the S21 Ultra starts off $200 cheaper than the S20 Ultra did.
+It also anchors the S series lineup at the top of the feature set and highest price point, but the S21 Ultra starts off $200 more affordable than the S20 Ultra did.

 Galaxy S20 Ultra Hardware and design